davidnemeti/Sarcasm/README.md

 For *usable, comprehensible* information see [LGPL on Wikipedia](http://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License).

-As of Aug 18, 2013, **Irony SDK** is released under the *MIT License*, which is even more permissive than LGPL.
+As of Aug 18, 2013, **Irony** is released under the *MIT License*, which is even more permissive than LGPL.
 For more and up to date information see [Irony's License](http://irony.codeplex.com/license).
 About the MIT License see [MIT License on Wikipedia](http://en.wikipedia.org/wiki/Mit_license).